UEFA.com celebrates the 20-year-old Dortmund and Norway striker with the world at his feet.

-Maxmilian Wöber, Salzburg defender
+Maximilian Wöber, Salzburg defender

 "Erling has been very lucky with good coaches and team-mates.
 He is still learning.
 He loves to score goals but has also improved a lot in build-up play.
-It's not one specific moment, but a lot of hard work from him and also having a career plan regarding clubs where young players will get the chance to play."
+It's not one specific moment, but a lot of hard work from him and also having a career plan regarding clubs where young players get the chance to play."

 Alf-Inge Haaland, father and former Norway midfielder

 "He's a cool guy who knows what it's about.
 Erling is very professional.
 I'm always one of the first at the training ground, but he is there earlier.
 He also comes to the training ground on days off.
 He knows what is important and good for him."

 "He plays like he trains.
 When he is in front of goal, he is cold-blooded.
 His professional attitude and positivity are something we really enjoy and what we need on the pitch.
 He will always score, no matter how involved he is in a match."

 • First joined his local club at five, and was immediately promoted up the age categories.
 His coach Alf Ingve Berntsen remembered: "His first two touches led to goals.
 He was very, very good from the first moment."